JAForbes/mithril-map-router/README.md

 Arguments: `( visitor: function, container: HTMLElement, initialRoute: string, routes: object )`

 Calls the `visitor` function every time mithril triggers a route change.
+Your `controller` will receive the result of the visitor function as its first argument.

+Works with parameterized components just fine.

-Everything else works just like [`m.route`](https://lhorie.github.io/mithril/mithril.route.html)
+The other arguments work just like [`m.route`](https://lhorie.github.io/mithril/mithril.route.html) because this function just proxies to it.